MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 ## Deployment

-By default, Bicep templates install the AKS cluster with the [Azure CNI Overlay](/azure/aks/azure-cni-overlay) network plugin and the [Cilium](/azure/aks/azure-cni-powered-by-cilium) data plane.
-However, Bicep templates are parametric, so you can choose any network plugin.
+By default, Bicep templates install the AKS cluster with the [Azure CNI Overlay](azure-cni-overlay.md) network plugin and the [Cilium](azure-cni-powered-by-cilium.md) data plane.
+You can also use any one of the following network plugins:

 - [Azure CNI with static IP allocation](configure-azure-cni.md)
 - [Azure CNI with dynamic IP allocation](configure-azure-cni-dynamic-ip-allocation.md)